 Grants and Scholarships are sources of financial assistance that do not have to be repaid.
 Grants and Scholarships are usually awarded based on financial need, merit or a combination of both.
 Visit our Undergraduate Grants and Scholarships page to learn more about the types available and application procedures .

 Loans are sources of financial assistance that allow you to spread the cost of education over time.
 Visit our Undergraduate Loans page to learn more about the types of loans available and procedures.

 The Human Resources Department supports the teaching and research mission of Loyola by developing, implementing and administering Human Resources practices and programs that will attract and engage the highest quality employees and support them in the achievement of their contributions.
 Visit our Student Employment page for more information about programs and services available to our undergraduate students.

 Federal Tax Benefits for Educational Expenses

-Review this page for information about CURRENT programs and projected changes for 2009-2010.
-This page also contains reference links to help families through the filing process.
+Review this page for information about CURRENT programs This page also contains reference links to help families through the filing process.